Competition: State aid

 Please note that the consultation will be launched based on the English version of the text.
 The translations into all EU languages are non-official translations.
 In case of doubt, the English version prevails.

-- Draft Guidelines on State aid for broadband networks – EN
+- Draft Guidelines on State aid for broadband networks – available in all EU languages

-- Draft Annexes of the Guidelines on State aid for broadband networks – EN
+- Draft Annexes of the Guidelines on State aid for broadband networks – available in all EU languages

 Reference documents and other, related consultations

-- Background note accompanying the consultation on the draft Broadband Guidelines – EN
+- Background note accompanying the consultation on the draft Broadband Guidelines – available in all EU languages

 - EU Guidelines for the application of State aid rules in relation to the rapid deployment of broadband networks, OJ C 25, 26.1.2013